durchblicker/pistachio/Readme.md

   * *--prepend=&lt;string>* prepend the result with the string (Not available with *--amd* or *--common*)
   * *--append=&lt;string>* append the string to the end of the result (Not available with *--amd* or *--common*)

+## Using the Templates

+The compiled templates are plain JavaScript function that take the data as an argument and return the rendered text.
+Aisde from that there are client libraries included here that make these templates easy to use with:

+ * jQuery in the browser
+ * directly in Node.JS
+ * with Express (using render)

+For more Information there is [separate documentation](./clients/Readme.md)

 ## License (MIT)

 Copyright (C) 2012 YOUSURE Tarifvergleich GmbH